AnaghaMKrishna/CS-7641-Project/Final_Submission/final_report.md

 Moreover, SVM is robust to overfitting as it uses a regularization parameter (C), which helps it to generalize well on new or unseen data.
 Furthermore, compared to other complex model architectures, SVMs requires less time and computational resources, which makes it feasible to use for real-time cancer diagnostic applications.
 Overall, by implementing SVM with an RBF kernel, we leverage its strengths in handling high-dimensional and complex biological data while ensuring robustness and generalizability for diagnostic applications.

-#### DBscan (Unsupervised)
+#### DBSCAN (Unsupervised)
 In the validation dataset, we found, there are 6 cancer subtypes that the samples were categorized into.
 Realizing this, we wanted to see if the gene expression data for these samples would naturally cluster into 6 categories.
-We chose DBscan as our clustering algorithm because, unlike other techniques, it does not require specifying the number of clusters beforehand.
+We chose DBSCAN as our clustering algorithm because, unlike other techniques, it does not require specifying the number of clusters beforehand.
 Instead, the algorithm determines the number of clusters based on the data itself.
 Our goal was to see if applying DBSCAN would naturally result in six clusters corresponding to our cancer subtypes.
-DBScan is also very good for noise detection, which was another reason to use this algorithm.
-Given, there are around 3000 samples, each with 11,000+ gene expression features, we knew that there would likely be some biological noise that needed to be filtered out and that DBScan could help with this.
+DBSCAN is also very good for noise detection, which was another reason to use this algorithm.
+Given, there are around 3000 samples, each with 11,000+ gene expression features, we knew that there would likely be some biological noise that needed to be filtered out and that DBSCAN could help with this.

 #### KMeans (Unsupervised)
 Given that our dataset lacked labeled classes, K-Means offered an unsupervised approach to explore potential groupings based on feature similarity.
 Its ability to scale efficiently to large datasets and provide a clear assignment of each point to a cluster made it well-suited for our initial exploratory analysis.
 Additionally, since we could reasonably estimate the number of clusters based on domain knowledge or label counts, K-Means provided a straightforward starting point for evaluating whether the data exhibited natural separation in feature space.
 While our results suggested weak clustering structure, applying K-Means still allowed us to quantify this through metrics like silhouette score and to visualize possible patterns using PCA projections.